Royals bullpen backs up Daniel Lynch in 2-0 win over Twins - NewsBreak

 Twins: CF Byron Buxton (right knee) did some fielding work away from Kauffman Stadium early Wednesday so he could avoid the slippery natural grass surface.
 He has so far avoided the injury list.
 “If we can give someone a day or two or three to see if Buxton is going to come back, we're going to do that,” Twins manager Rocco Baldelli said.

 Royals: C Salvador Perez got another day off from the field after treatment to drain fluid from his eye.
 He hit two homers as the DH on Tuesday night and had a single Wednesday.
-“He knows how he feels,” Royals manager Mike Matheny said.
+“He knows how he feels,” Matheny said.

 UP NEXT